Learning to avoid phishing

 • ask you to do something that you would not normally do

-• contain references to unusual payment methods (e.g. Bitcoin, gift cards, vouchers)
+• contain references to unusual payment methods (e.g. Bitcoin or other cryptocurrency, gift cards, vouchers)

 Reporting phishing emails